-- In You Don't Mess With The Zohan, Zohan and his arch-nemesis Phantom are seen on the Palestine beach competing about which one is the tougher, letting themselves get bitten by a piranha to prove their point.
+- In You Don't Mess with the Zohan, Zohan and his arch-nemesis Phantom are seen on the Lebanon beach competing about which one is the tougher, letting themselves get bitten by a piranha to prove their point.
 It's presence is a two-fold mistake, because a) piranhas are found in South America, and b) they are fresh water fish.

 - Cannibal Holocaust was going to have a scene involving piranhas, but it was cut due to difficulties with the camera and the fish themselves.

 - There is a small tank of piranhas (well, hand puppets) in the Lou Ferrigno Sinbad Of The Seven Seas.